soxueren/atsd/integration/spss/README.md

    <a name="analyze"></a>**Aggregation with Analyze block**

-   You don't need to create new data column.
-Aggregation of data by this way allows you publish results in HTM report.
+   In this case you don't need to create new data column.
+Analyze tools block allows you to publish all significant results in HTM report.

    * **Analyze -> Reports -> Report Summaries in Columns...**
-      * Move categ_index column to 'Summary variables' field and select aggregation function SUM.
+      * Move `categ_index` column to `Summary variables` field and select aggregation function SUM.
-      * Set datetime column as a break variable.
+      * Set `datetime` column as a break variable.
 You can format aggregation columns in dialogue window.
     ![](resources/analysis_reports_summary_columns.png)

    To publish report click in Output window **File -> Export As a Web Report**.